HartP97/ADAS_using_OpenVino/README.md

 - model-based lane-detection (in the future used to keep the lane)
 - constantly improve on accuracy and execution time
 - visualized roadsigns with text-detection
+- Identify the sleep state of Driver and Integrate it with Azure/AWS ML deployments.

 ## Execution Instructions
 (Note: The project uses a 2019 version of OpenVino, which still has to include a CPU_EXTENSION directory to run, it is set by default for macOS, for other OS's it needs to be passed in the with input argument "-c")